Our Favorite Weightlifting Straps Tested And Fully Reviewed

 More expensive than other options

 This popular option features a patented “no-slip” material that is superior to many other options on the market.
-It’s known for its performance, doing the work of gloves, hooks and straps without being bulking.
-It also has great wrist support, a quick release and anti-bacterial properties.Read more
+It’s known for its performance, doing the work of gloves, hooks and straps without being bulky.
+It also has great wrist support, a quick release, and anti-bacterial properties.Read more

 A go-to weightlifting strap for many, the Versa Gripps Pro goes on first around the wrist, and then features a flap that is meant to grip around a bar.
 The flap also allows the consumer to slide a bar through the flap material.
 This is an all-in-one option, doing the work of hooks, straps and gloves, and is designed to have extra grip length.
 It also is ergonomically designed to promote circulation, has built-in arch support, and is adjustable around the wrist to keep it in position.
 The flap also wards off calluses since the hands are completely protected.
 It also comes in various different colors around the wrists.